 Some teenagers do not want to wait until they turn 18 to become a legal adult.
 Emancipation is a legal process that allows 16- and 17-year-olds to become legally independent from their parents.
 Emancipation is not something that should be taken lightly.
 Anyone who is considering emancipation should carefully consider the benefits and drawbacks of what emancipation might mean.

-At The Joshua Wilson Law Firm, our goal is to help our clients in finding their way to a more settled and successful life.
+At The Higher Level Legal Law Firm, our goal is to help our clients in finding their way to a more settled and successful life.
 If you need experienced representation for any family legal issues in the Cass County area, call us today at 816-331-9968.

 Emancipation Requirements in Missouri